 Aging and Stress

 According to Dr. John Greden, the executive director of the University of Michigan Comprehensive Depression Center and founding chairman of the National Network of Depression Centers, 1 in 6 Americans has bipolar illnesses and lifetime depressions.
-And, about 75 to 80 percent of deaths by suicide can be linked with these mood disorders esp. among the elderly.
+And about 75 to 80 percent of deaths by suicide can be linked to these mood disorders esp. among the elderly.

 Helping the Elderly with Depression

-There are several options you can try to help elderly with depression.
-Some people may go for prescribed medication, which should be the last resort, unless it is already a severe case.
+There are several options to help elderly with depression.
+Some people may go for prescribed medication but this should be the last resort unless it is already a severe case.
 Check with your doctor on this matter.

 Noninvasive Ways to Treat Anxiety in the Elderly

-The following suggestions look at alternative non-medicinal approach.
-As each person is different, try various approaches if one does not work.
+The following suggestions look at the alternative non-medicinal approach.
+As each person is different, try various approaches to see which works best.
 Continue to do so until you find the right one.